-If you have received a bursary, scholarship, award, Teacher Certificate, Passport to Education or Faculty/Staff Tuition Fee Waiver as a dependant, then you will be issued a T4A.
+If you have received a bursary, scholarship, award, Teacher Certificate, or Faculty/Staff Tuition Fee Waiver as a dependant, then you will be issued a T4A.
 The amount on your T4A shows the total funding you received in the tax year, which may not equal the total you received for the academic year.

 Will I have to pay tax on my funding?

 In most cases, getting a T4A form does not mean that you'll have to pay tax on the funding you received.
-While UBC is required to report awards or funding to the Canada Revenue Agency and a T4A form, students are not required to report T4A amounts as long they are also claiming an educational amount, as in the T2202A.
+While UBC is required to report awards or funding to the Canada Revenue Agency and issue a T4A form, students are not required to report T4A amounts as long they are also claiming an educational amount, as in the T2202A.

 You will be able to find T4A forms back to 2009 in your SSC account.

 If you were employed by UBC on a co-op work term as a Teaching Assistant (TA) or Residence Advisor (RA), or any other position such as Work Learn, you'll receive a T4 tax form on the UBC HR's self-serve website.